-The Pekan Malay, influencing his pagan predecessors, was himself influenced by the people whom he had conquered.
-His language, praised by Abdullah in the nineteenth century for its purity, was in the 15th and 16th centuries full of strange provincialisms some of which must have been derived from the northern element in his stock; in the Hikayat Hang Tuah the Pekan women modestly excuse themselves for the "jargon" which they spoke.
+The Pěkan Malay, influencing his pagan predecessors, was himself influenced by the people whom he had conquered.
+His language, praised by Abdullah in the nineteenth century for its purity, was in the 15th and 16th centuries full of strange provincialisms some of which must have been derived from the northern element in his stock; in the Hikayat Hang Tuah the Pěkan women modestly excuse themselves for the "jargon" which they spoke.
 The Malay of the seventeenth century, in his ways, was probably not far distant from his pre-Malaccan predecessors of whom Chinese chroniclers have left a description.
 The principles of his new religion had not yet been sufficiently inculcated into him to make him averse from toddy and arrack in the manufacture of which he was an expert.

-On 3 April 1641 the Dagh-Register set forth the dominions of the Johore kingdom: no part of Pahang was included but Rembau, the traditional boundary, on that side, of the old State V Pahang was mentioned.
+On 3 April 1641 the Dagh-Register set forth the dominions of the Johore kingdom: no part of Pahang was included but Rembau, the traditional boundary, on that side, of the old State of Pahang was mentioned.

 On 20 October, 1642, the Dutch made a treaty with Palembang whereby the people of Palembang were allowed to voyage with the Company's passes to Pahang and other places carrying merchandise not prejudical to the Company's interest but no pepper.
-On 6 July,1643, the Dutch made a treaty with Jambi according to the terms of which all Jambi ships faring to Pahang and elsewhere were to be treated as enemies unless they had passes from the Dutch Resident at Jambi.
+On 6 July, 1643, the Dutch made a treaty with Jambi according to the terms of which all Jambi ships faring to Pahang and elsewhere were to be treated as enemies unless they had passes from the Dutch Resident at Jambi.

-In May 1644 the Sultan of Johore sent a letter to the Governor-General of Batavia by Seri Maharaja Lela and Raja Lela Wangsa in which he explained that certain malfactors of Rembau and Tampin who had murdered some Dutchmen were not subjects of his, but Menangkabaus, tenants of the Bendahara.
+In May 1644 the Sultan of Johore sent a letter to the Governor-General of Batavia by Sĕri Maharaja Lela and Raja Lela Wangsa in which he explained that certain malfactors of Rembau and Tampin who had murdered some Dutchmen were not subjects of his, but Menangkabaus, tenants of the Bendahara.

 On 27 July 1647 an Englishman named Wylde visited Johore in the Supply.
-He records that "the chief commodities are tin, pepper, aggula and elephant's teeth "These goods came from
+He records that "the chief commodities are tin, pepper, aggula and elephant's teeth...."
+These goods came from

-"' Phaung (Pahang), Comper (Kampar), Boolaung iBulang), aaad Keelaun (Klang)," the fust-named being ""the greatest place off importance."
-On IS March 364-8 -envoys arrived; at Batania will a letter from the "King of Johore and Pahang."
+"Phaung (Pahang), Comper (Kampar), Boolaung (Bulang), and Keelaun (Klang)," the first-named being "the greatest place of importance."
+On 19 March 1648 envoys arrived at Batavia with a letter from the "King of Johore and Pahang."

-The Yam Tuan Muda, Raja Bajau, the heir designate and first-cousin (wrongly described in the Dagh Register as "" brotiier"") of Sultan 'Abdu'l-Jalii III became betrothed to a Jaxnbi princess in 1663.
-The Sultan opposed the marriage and in the following year the engagement was broken ©ft The Yam Tuan Muda joined the Laksamana in the numerous Johore attacks ©m Jambi.
-In 1673 Johore was sacked by the Jambis, and the aged Sultan 'Abdu'l-Jabl III, with his subjects, fled to Pahang where he resided till his death in November.
-1677.
+The Yam Tuan Muda, Raja Bajau, the heir designate and first-cousin (wrongly described in the Dagh Register as "brother") of Sultan 'Abdu'l-Jalil III became betrothed to a Jambi princess in 1663.
+The Sultan opposed the marriage and in the following year the engagement was broken off.
+The Yam Tuan Muda joined the Laksamana in the numerous Johore attacks on Jambi.
+In 1673 Johore was sacked by the Jambis, and the aged Sultan 'Abdu'l-Jalil III, with his subjects, fled to Pahang where he resided till his death in November, 1677.